Jump to Recipe →

 Once you master the garlic technique and pasta water emulsion, you’ll have the confidence to tackle other simple Italian dishes and the knowledge that a satisfying family dinner is always just 30 minutes away, no matter how empty your fridge looks.

-Pin this recipe for your next pantry dinner emergency!
-I’d love to see photos of your family’s aglio e olio success stories and hear how your kids reacted to their first taste of authentic Italian cooking.
-Share your experiences in the comments below – there’s nothing better than helping families build cooking confidence one simple recipe at a time.
+Pin this recipe for your next pantry dinner.
+Emergency ingredients to see photos of your family’s aglio e olio success stories and hear how your kids reacted to their first taste of authentic Italian cooking.
+Share your experiences in the comments below—there’s nothing better than helping families build cooking confidence one simple recipe at a time.

 Subscribe for more simple Italian recipes that build cooking confidence while keeping your family fed and happy.